pulp/pulpcore/staging_docs/admin/guides/authentication/03-webserver.md

-# Webserver
+# Authenticate using external service

 Pulp can be configured to use authentication provided in the webserver outside of Pulp.
 This allows for integration with ldap for example, through [mod_ldap](https://httpd.apache.org/docs/2.4/mod/mod_ldap.html), or certificate based API access, etc.

-Enable external authentication in two steps:
+## Enable external Auth

-1\.
+### 1. Accept external Auth

 Accept external auth instead of checking the internal users database by setting the `AUTHENTICATION_BACKENDS` to `['django.contrib.auth.backends.RemoteUserBackend']`.

 This will cause Pulp to accept any username for each request and by default create a user in the database backend for them.
 To have any name accepted but not create the user in the database backend, use the `pulpcore.app.authentication.PulpNoCreateRemoteUserBackend` instead.